austinkeeley/entrance-song/README.md

 entrance-song
 ===============

-Plays music when a DHCP lease is assigned.
+Sniffs the local network for when a DHCP lease is assigned, identifies the device owner, and plays their entrance song.

 ## Requires